get-set-fetch/scraper/README.md

 });
 ```
 You can define a scraping configuration in multiple ways.
 The above example is the most direct one.
 You define a starting url, a predefined scenario that defines a series of scraping plugins with default options, and any plugin options you want to override.

-"static-content" scenario contains the following plugins: SelectResourcePlugin, FetchPlugin, ExtractUrlsPlugin, ExtractHtmlContentPlugin, InsertResourcesPlugin, UpsertResourcePlugin.
-See [scenarios](#scenarios) and [plugins](#plugins) for all available options.
+See [scenarios](./src/scenarios/README.md) and [plugins](./src/plugins/README.md) for all available options.

 SelectResourcePlugin.delay will add a delay between scraping two consecutive resources (web pages, images, pdfs ...).